Inpatient Therapy Programs

 Substance use can cause a lot of problems in people’s lives.
 Problematic substance use may be a primary or secondary mental problem.
 In any case, dealing with substance use issues through therapy can be beneficial.
 Inpatient treatment can help a person to detox from the substance, under medical supervision, which is often important because some drugs can be quite risky to detox from abruptly.

-Red group provides a space for people to spend time focusing on an activity, engage in a mindful way and build confidence.
+Creative expression group provides a space for people to spend time focusing on an activity, engage in a mindful way and build confidence.
 The activity may benefit as a distraction from distress but may also be used to build tolerance of uncomfortable emotions.
-Red group provides a space for self-exploration and pleasant activities that hold one’s attention and facilitate a process of change through meaningful occupation.
+It also provides a space for self-exploration and pleasant activities that hold one’s attention and facilitate a process of change through meaningful occupation.

 Stress management